 This chapter focuses on retrospectively rated and deductible plans.
-It is clearer to develop the math of aggregate loss cost limitations in the context of a simple retrospective policy that has no peroccurrence loss limits.
+It is clearer to develop the math of aggregate loss cost limitations in the context of a simple retrospective policy that has no per-occurrence loss limits.
 This allows us to delay introducing the complications of also needing to consider the impact of any per-occurrence limitations, so much of the chapter will be written from that perspective.
 Then this chapter will go on to explain how to incorporate per-occurrence limitations.
-It is important to keep in mind that the tools described in this chapter can work for all the situations above.
+Keep in mind that the tools described in this chapter can work for all the situations above.